troglobit/sysklogd/README.md

 program.  `klogd` can now be used to decode EIP addresses if it can determine a `System.map` file.

+The included `logger` tool can be used from the command line, or script, to send RFC5424 formatted messages using `libsyslog` to `syslogd` for local or remote logging.

-Main differences from the original sysklogd are:
+Main differences from the original sysklogd package are:

 - Built-in log-rotation support, with compression by default, useful for embedded systems.
 No need for cron and a separate logrotate daemon
+- Full [RFC3164][] and [RFC5424][] support
+- Includes timestamp and hostname, RFC3164 style, in remote logging
+- Support for sending RFC5424 style remote syslog messages
+- Includes a `logger` tool with RFC5424 capabilities (`msgid` etc.)
+- Includes a library and system header replacement for logging
 - FreeBSD socket receive buffer size patch
 - Avoid blocking `syslogd` if console is backed up
 - Touch PID file on `SIGHUP`, for integration with [Finit][]
 - GNU configure & build system to ease porting/cross-compiling
 - Support for configuring remote syslog timeout
-- Support for sending RFC5424 style remote syslog messages

 Build & Install